gimlet-io/gimlet-documentation/src/pages/blog/the-ultimate-gitops-repository-structuring-guide.md

 By following best practices and taking the time to design a thoughtful repository structure, you can set yourself up for success and make it easier to maintain and evolve your project over time.

-Remember that there is no one-size-fits-all approach to gitops repository structuring, and that it's important to experiment and iterate as you go to find the structure that works best for your team and your project's goals.

 We are opinionated at Gimlet.
-If you want to cut throught the experimentation, see what practices we support in our product: [Gitops Conventions](/concepts/gitops-conventions).
+If you want to cut through the experimentation, see what practices we support in our product: [Gitops Conventions](/concepts/gitops-conventions).

 Onwards!